exakat/exakat/docs/Rules.rst

        // doSomething();
    }

-   Of course comparing count() with negative values, or with >= is useless.
+   Of course comparing 'count() with negative values, or with >= is useless.

    <?php